ydalosa/sylvain69780.github.io/_posts/2023-02-26-Newton-and-PI.md

 I find the Veritasium video "The Discovery That Transformed Pi" quite extraordinary.

+This video has 11M views, and it's no coincidence.

 It shows Newton as a real genius, in the sense that he invented a revolutionary method of calculation starting from a trivial figure (Pascal's triangle) known for centuries.

 The generalized binomial expansion is below.